Affiliate Disclosure: All links pay commissionReading Time: 9 minutes

 It’s the same sensor (made with Phillips) that is used in: the other MIO products; adidas and TomTom; the new Garmin 225; and probably in lots more Garmins later this year.
 It’s probably the best (July 2015) optical sensor available for the wrist at the present time.
 But…the times they are a-changing.

-Look at my review of the MIO Link for more info on HR accuracy.
+Look at my the MIO Link review for HR accuracy details.
 It’s usually accurate up to 165bpm for me.
 I experience some dropouts when in the cold or sometimes elevated readings when sweating a lot.
 Having said that I experience dropouts and spikes in cold weather with chest straps too!

 The Fuse is a GREAT optical heart rate monitor that you can wear on your wrist.
 It surpasses the MIO Link, in terms of general usefulness, as it has a rudimentary display that will just ‘come in handy’ from time to time.